-'The next guy, as we continue to go around the statue, is my dad, John Bradley, from Antigo, Wisconsin, where I was raised.
+The next guy, as we continue to go around the statue, is my dad, John Bradley from Antigo, WI.
 My dad lived until 1994, but he would never give interviews.
-When Walter Cronkite's producers or the New York Times would call, we were trained as little kids to say 'No, I'm sorry, sir, my dad's not here.
+When Walter Cronkite's producers, or the New York Times would call, we were trained as little kids to say, "No, I'm sorry sir, my dad's not here.
 He is in Canada fishing.
 No, there is no phone there, sir.
-No, we don't know when he is coming back.'
+No, we don't know when he is coming back."
 My dad never fished or even went to Canada.
-Usually, he was sitting right there at the table, eating his Campbell's soup.
-But we had to tell the press that he was out fishing.
+Usually he was sitting right there at the table eating his Campbell's soup, but we had to tell the press that he was out fishing.
 He didn't want to talk to the press.
-You see, like Ira Hayes, my dad didn't see himself as a hero.
-Everyone thinks these guys are heroes because they are in a photo and on a monument.
+You see, my dad didn't see himself as a hero.
+Everyone thinks these guys are heroes, 'cause they are in a photo and on a monument.
 My dad knew better.
 He was a medic.
-John Bradley from Wisconsin was a combat caregiver.
-On Iwo Jima, he probably held over 200 boys as they died.
-And when boys died on Iwo Jima, they writhed and screamed, without any medication or help with the pain.
-When I was a little boy, my 3rd grade teacher told me that my dad was a hero.
-When I went home and told my dad that, he looked at me and said, 'I want you always to remember that the heroes of Iwo Jima are the guys who did NOT come back!'
+John Bradley from WI was a caregiver.
+In Iwo Jima he probably held over 200 boys as they died, and when boys died in Iwo Jima, they writhed and screamed in pain.
+When I was a little boy, my third grade teacher told me that my dad was a hero.
+When I went home and told my dad that, he looked at me and said, "I want you always to remember that the heroes of Iwo Jima are the guys who DID NOT COME BACK".

-'So that's the story about six nice young boys.
-Three died on Iwo Jima and three came back as national heroes.
-Overall, there were 7,000 boys that died on Iwo Jima in the worst battle in the history of the Marine Corps.
+So that's the story about 6ix nice young boys.
+3 died on Iwo Jima, and 3 came back as national heroes.
+Overall, 7000 boys died on Iwo Jima in the worst battle in the history of the Marine Corps.
 My voice is giving out, so I will end here.
-Thank you for your time.'
-Suddenly, the monument wasn't just a big old piece of metal with a flag sticking out of the top.
+Thank you for your time."
+Suddenly the monument wasn't just a big old piece of metal with a flag sticking out of the top.
 It came to life before our eyes with the heartfelt words of a son who did indeed have a father who was a hero.
-Maybe not a hero for the reasons most people would believe, but a hero nonetheless.
-One thing I learned while on tour with my 8th grade students in DC that is not mentioned here is... that if you look at the statue very closely and count the number of hands raising the flag, there are 13.
-When the man who made the statue was asked why there were 13, he simply said the 13th hand was the hand of God.
+Maybe not a hero in his own eyes, but a hero nonetheless!

+(Editor's comment) I have heard it said, yet it's not mentioned in the writer's story - if you look at the statue very closely and count the number of hands raising the flag, there are 13!
+When the man who made the statue was asked why there were 13, he simply stated, that the 13th hand was the hand of God.

-for "Ability is what you are capable of doing.
+"Ability is what you are capable of doing.
 Motivation determines what you do.
 Attitude determines how well you do it!"
 (Lou Holtz)